-----

 EKWC was a time of personal artistic recovery, a time to re-trace pathways and to have space to learn, in an environment brimming with expertise.

-From early on in the residency, I concentrated on surface, feeling my way through the subtleties of clay bodies, their grains and tones.
+From early on in the residency, I concentrated on surface, feeling my way through the subtleties of clay bodies; their grains and tones.
 I was taken by the glaze room at EKWC.
 Decades of research at the centre offers residents an extraordinary laboratory of palettes and qualities.
 I began to sample: copper saturate, terrasigliatta, tenmoku, cadmium yellow, pink engobe, gold lustre and more.
-In part, I am enchanted by their names alone, imagining how their elements combine and conspire to create their states and reflections.
-Making glazes once again, as I had done many years before when studying, re-ignited me.
-Enjoying the simple glaze test so much, I began to make large slabs of clay, ‘plains’ and canvases.
+In part, I’m enchanted by their names alone, imagining how their elements combine and conspire to create their states and reflections.
+Making glazes once again, as I had done many years before when studying, reignited me.
+Enjoying the simple glaze test so much, I began to make large slabs of clay ‘plains’ and canvases.
 The slabs were pressed into wooden frames; in the case of the larger slabs it was very physical work, slow and repetitive.
 These were processes and aesthetics in which I could really immerse myself — from preparing clay, to considering placement of tones in relation to the studio environment.

 Nº 1